-MaxP = int() | infinity is the maximum number of processes allowed in the application.
+${\tt MaxP} = {\tt int()} \mid {\tt infinity}$ is the maximum number of processes allowed in the application.
 Defaults to infinity.

-- {maxT,MaxT}

-- MaxT = int() | infinity is the maximum time in milliseconds that the application is allowed to run.
+- $\{maxT, MaxT\}$ MaxT = int() | infinity is the maximum time in milliseconds that the - application is allowed to run.
 After the specified time the application will automatically terminate.
-Defaults to infinity.

-- {registered, Registered}

-Registered = [atom()] is a list of all the names of registered processes started in this application. systools uses this list to detect name clashes between different applications.
-Defaults to the empty list.
+Defaults to infinity. - {registered, Registered} Registered = [atom()] is a list of all the names of registered processes started in this application. systools uses this list to detect name clashes between different applications.
+Defaults to the empty list. - {included\applications, Applications} Applications = [atom()] is a list of all the names of applications which are included by this application.

-- {included_applications, Applications}

-Applications = [atom()] is a list of all the names of applications which are included by this application.
 When this application is started, all included application will automatically be loaded, but not started, by the application controller.
 Processes implemented in an included application should be placed underneath a supervisor in the primary application.
-Defaults to the empty list.

-- {applications, Applications}

-Applications = [atom()] is a list of all the names of applications which must be started before this application is started. systools uses this list to generate correct start scripts.
-Defaults to the empty list, but note that all applications implemented as supervision trees and all distributed applications have dependencies to (at least) kernel and stdlib.
+Defaults to the empty list. - {applications, Applications} Applications = [atom()] is a list of all the names of applications which must be started before this application is started. systools uses this list to generate correct start scripts.
+Defaults to the empty list, but note that all applications have dependencies to (at least) kernel and stdlib. - {env,Env} Env = [{Par,Val}], where Par = atom() and Val = term(), is a list of configuration parameters used by the application.
+The value of a configuration parameter is retrieved by calling application:get\env/1,2.

-- {env,Env}

-Env = [{Par,Val}], where Par = atom() and Val = term(), is a list of configuration parameters used by the application.
-The value of a configuration parameter is retrieved by calling application:get_env/1,2.
 The values in the application resource file can be overridden by values in a configuration file (see config(4)) or by command line flags (see erl(1)).
-Defaults to the empty list.

-- {mod, Mod}

-Mod = {Module,StartArgs}, where Module = atom() and StartArgs = term(), specifies the application callback module and the start argument, see application(3).

-The mod key is mandatory for applications implemented as supervision trees, but should be omitted for applications which are code libraries, such as the application STDLIB.

-• {start_phases,StartPhases} StartPhases = [{Phase,PhaseArgs}], where Phase = atom() and PhaseArgs = [term()], is a list of start phases and the attached start arguments for the app Kernel Reference Manual application.
-After starting the application, the application master will evaluate the function Mod:start_phase(Phase,Type,PhaseArgs) for each defined start phase, where Mod is the callback module as defined by the mod key.
+Defaults to the empty list. - {mod,Mod} Mod = {Module,StartArgs}, where Module = atom() and StartArgs = term(), specifies the application callback module and the start argument, see application(3). - The mod key is mandatory for applications implemented as supervision trees, but should be omitted for applications which are code libraries, such as the application STDLIB. - {start\phases,StartPhases} StartPhases = [{Phase,PhaseArgs}], where Phase = atom() and PhaseArgs = term(), is a list of start phases and the attached start arguments for the application.
+After starting the application, the application master will evaluate the function Mod:start\phase(Phase,Type,PhaseArgs) for each defined start phase, where Mod is the callback module as defined by mod key.
 This extended start procedure is intended for synchronized startup of included applications, refer to the chapter about OTP Design Principles for more information.
 Defaults to undefined.